antrea-io/antrea/docs/design/ovs-pipeline.md

 - The value of `PktSourceField` is persisted to `ConnSourceCTMarkField`, storing the source of the connection for the current packet and subsequent packets of the connection.

+Flow 4 is to resubmit the packets which are not matched by flows 1-3 back to table [ServiceLB] to select Endpoint again.

+Flow 5 is the table-miss flow to match non-Service packets.

 ### AntreaPolicyEgressRule

 This table is used to implement the egress rules across all Antrea-native NetworkPolicies, except for NetworkPolicies